 Sandy Lucci had been abducted by aliens?
 Sandy

 “Are you implying you've actually read the Bible Mr. Lucci?”

-“Like General Patton says, "every goddamn day"” Sandy answered, laughing heartily and slapping at the dashboard like it was his personal drum kit.
+“Like General Patton said, every goddamn day!"
+Sandy answered, laughing heartily and slapping at the dashboard like it was his personal drum kit.